Sunday Morning Paperback Adam Warlock: The Space Messiah

 Warlock or rather "Him" quickly realizes their misdeeds and destroys the scientists along with their compound known as The Hive.

-Fresh from his stint on Captain Marvel which ended abruptly due to disputes between him and Marvel, writer and artist Jim Starlin was given an opportunity to revive any Marvel character of his choice, and for some bizarre reason he went with Warlock and I’m glad he did.
+Fresh from his stint on Captain Marvel which ended abruptly due to creative disputes with Marvel, writer and artist Jim Starlin was given an opportunity to revive any Marvel character of his choice, and for some bizarre reason he went with Warlock to which I’m glad he did.

-Starlin not only revived a less than established character like Warlock but redefined his mythos into new heights as high as the stars itself!
+Starlin had not only revived a less than established character like Warlock but redefined his mythos, and astonishing worldbuilding into new levels, that would eventually payoff in time!

-Adam uses his soul gem to gather information from the deceased girl who was intentionally seeking his aid.
-He soon learns about the corruption within the Church of Truth and the Magus, thus leading him toward a quest to find and stop the Universal Church to the extent of making slight as alterations on his wardrobe for the sake of anonymity.
+Adam uses his powerful soul gem to resurrect and gather information from the deceased girl via animation as she provides the "motivation" informing Adam of the corruption within the Church of Truth, the Matriarch, and the Magus, thus leading him toward a quest to stop the Universal Church while making slight alterations on his wardrobe for the sake of anonymity.

-The cape with skull motifs adds a more distinctive and dramatic design of the character, giving a natural progression from artist Gil Kane's amazing look.
+Personally, I love the red cape with skull motifs, which adds a more distinctive and dramatic design of the character, giving a natural progression from artist Gil Kane's amazing look.

-One of the reasons why this arc is so intriguing, is the unapologetic allegories. i.e. how power corrupts absolute, especially when it pertains to organized denominations, who abuse their power to control or destroy, the revelation of Magus as Adam Warlock's future self, is an underlying commentary of paranoid schizophrenia, where forming an alternate persona is used as a coping mechanism after experiencing a traumatic experience.
+One of the reasons why this arc is so intriguing, is its unapologetic allegories. i.e. how power corrupts absolute, especially when it pertains to organized denominations who abuse their power to control or destroy.
+The shocking revelation of Magus as Adam Warlock's future self, was Starlin's observation of paranoid schizophrenia, where creating an alternate persona, is used as a coping mechanism after experiencing a traumatic experience.

-By glimpsing into the future, Warlock witnesses how he became the Magus, who deemed his life a failure and allowed himself to be destroyed and yet reborn as a fanatical purple hued demagogue, evolving into something far worse!
+By glimpsing forward into the future, Warlock witnesses how he became the Magus, and deemed his life a failure allowing himself to be destroyed and yet reborn as a fanatical purple hued demagogue, evolving into something far worse!
+And speaking of "purple.."

-This book is also noted for the introduction of sidekick comedy relief, Pip the Troll and most important, Gamora, the deadliest woman in the galaxy! this femme fatale, is not only a cunning skilled assassin, but holds a dirty little secret, like who employs her.
+This saga is also noted for the introduction of sidekick comedy relief, Pip the Troll and most important, Gamora, the deadliest woman in the galaxy, now a Guardian of the Galaxy!
+This femme fatale, is not only a cunning skilled assassin, but holds a dirty little secret, her employer is,Thanos!

-The Warlock collection is full of memorable highlights, be it Adam's slow decent into madness, him taking on an army of 1,000 Black Knight soldiers, the Star Thief arc, an unholy alliance with a certain purple hued death worshipper who eventually will play a major foil in succeeding issues and to top things off, the foreshadowing revelation about his own demise that would take place in the final storyline within the book.
+The Warlock collection is full of memorable highlights, be it Adam's slow decent into madness, him taking on an army of 1,000 Black Knight soldiers, the incredible Star Thief arc, an unholy alliance with the infamous death worshipper who will eventually play a major part in succeeding issues and to top things off, the foreshadowing revelation of our hero's own demise that will occur within the final storyline within the book.

-This comic is where both the character and Jim Starlin were really on top of his game!
-If the plot and characterization doesn't gravitate you toward this series, Starlin's impressive artwork accompanied by Steve Leiahola's inking, will definitely sink you in!
+This saga is where Jim Starlin was really on top of his game!
+If the plot, dialogue, and characterization doesn't gravitate you toward this series, then Starlin's impressive artwork accompanied by Steve Leiahola's inking, will definitely sink you in!

-Jim Starlin's opus is space opera before the likes of Star Wars!
-Trippy Science fiction prior to Heavy Metal magazine!
-The stories are nihilistic, and groundbreaking and the overall aesthetics are way ahead of its time especially when you factor in how the issues were conceived during the early seventies.
-The entire collection is a true masterpiece full of bizarre suspense, action, beautiful scenery, poetic yet Machiavellian, like some Greek tragedy.
+Starlin's opus was retroactively codified as space opera before the likes of Star Wars!
+Its trippy Science fiction and strange concepts, designs and environments were created prior to Heavy Metal magazine!
+The stories are nihilistic, groundbreaking and the overall aesthetics are way ahead of its time especially when you factor in how the issues were conceived during the early seventies.
+The entire collection is a true masterpiece full of bizarre suspense, action, beautiful scenery, poetic yet Machiavellian, like a Greek tragedy.

 Thank you, Jim.